B.L. Freeborn © January 2023, Updated January 2025 (PDF version.)

 It then translates as:

-A hem surrounds the hidden cup from the daggers.
+A hem surrounds the hidden cup from the two daggers.

-The kegs are where it came at the round arcs.
+There are kegs where it came.
+At the arcs.

 ** For numeric background see: